 e) is discriminatory based on race, gender, religious belief, sexual orientation, disability; or

 f) is otherwise illegal or causes damage or injury to any person or property;

-and Supplier reserves the right, without liability or prejudice to its other rights to the Client, to disable the Client’s access to any material that breaches the provisions of this Section 5.4.
+and Supplier reserves the right, without liability or prejudice to its other rights to the Customer, to disable the Customer’s access to the Tenant if the Customer breaches the provisions of this Section 3.5.

 a) except as may be allowed by any Applicable Laws which is incapable of exclusion by agreement between the parties and except to the extent expressly permitted under the Agreement:

 i) attempt to copy, modify, duplicate, create derivative works from, frame, mirror, republish, download, display, transmit, or distribute all or any portion of the Software and/or Documentation (as applicable) in any form or media or by any means;